Teuvo Ahti: Education and career

 Ahti studied natural science at the University of Helsinki, from where he earned an MSc in 1957, and a PhD in 1961.
 His thesis was entitled "Taxonomic studies on reindeer lichens (Cladonia, subgenus Cladina)".
 He started employment in 1964 at the University of Helsinki Botanical Garden with the title Curator of Cryptogams, eventually working up to Deputy Head Curator of Phanerogams during 1965–1968, and then Head Curator of the Division of Cryptogams in 1969.
 In 1979, Ahti became a professor of Cryptogamic Taxonomy at the University of Helsinki, and a Research Professor at the Academy of Finland in 1991.
+His facility with multiple languages, including Russian, proved valuable in communicating with colleagues internationally throughout his career.
 Since retiring in 1996, Ahti has been a research associate with the Finnish Museum of Natural History in Helsinki.

 Ahti was president of the International Association for Lichenology from 1975–1981.
-In addition to numerous research trips within Europe, he has also been to Asia, and North and South America.
+In addition to numerous research trips within Europe, he has also been to Asia, North and South America, and Australasia.
 His Arctic lichen research expeditions have taken him to locations such as the Murmansk Coast, the northeast coast of Iceland, and the Sakha Republic (Russian Arctic).
 One of his favourite exotic locations was the tepui mountains of the Venezuelan Guayana, reachable only by helicopter.
 As of 2017, Ahti had more than 280 publications dealing with lichens, mosses, fungi, and phytogeography.
 Known as a specialist of the Cladoniaceae, he wrote a monograph on this subject for the journal series Flora Neotropica, which reviewer William Culberson called "the long-awaited fulfillment of an old promise by one of the world's master taxonomists."
 In the monograph, Ahti accepted 184 species of Cladoniaceae from the Neotropical realm, including 29 new taxa.
 Ahti made the numerous publications of William Nylander generally accessible through a five-volume reprint edition.
 He has also made the subject of botany and lichens more popular and accessible to the general public through his work with the Nordic Lichen Flora, a series of books describing all lichens found in Nordic countries.

+Personal life

-Teuvo Ahti is married to botanist Leena Hämet-Ahti, who he met while they were both completing their MSc degrees.
-They married in 1960, and had a "honeymoon" in Wells Gray Provincial Park (central British Columbia, Canada), where they collected several thousands of specimens of plants, mosses, liverworts, and lichens.
+Teuvo Ahti is married to botanist and vascular plant taxonomist Leena Hämet-Ahti, who he met while they were both completing their MSc degrees.
+They married in 1960, and had a "honeymoon" in Wells Gray Provincial Park (central British Columbia, Canada).
+Rather than focusing solely on lichens, the newlyweds decided to conduct a comprehensive survey of the region's terrestrial flora.
+They collected several thousands of specimens of plants, mosses, liverworts, and lichens.
+Their collaborative work in Wells Gray helped give the park international visibility, with Leena publishing both a vascular flora of the park and an influential paper on its vegetation zones.
 In 1967, they collected 3000 specimens of vascular plants in Alaska, the Yukon, northern British Columbia, and Alberta.